Roxon Flash S803 and Bibury 22 in 1 Pliers Multitools Comparison and Review

 The awls shown in both of these tools.
 You can see you can extend the reach of a screwdriver or awl on the Bibury or the Roxon.

 After carrying and using both of these multitool in a casual manner for a few weeks I have to say that I prefer the Bibury with caveats.
 Both of these tools are good, but it really comes down to preferences some times as they both have the key tools of a knife, a saw, pliers, and ferro rod and whistle tools.
-The Bibury does have more overall functionality which is a big consideration.
+The Bibury does have more overall functionality which is a big consideration, including a hammer surface.

 The Roxon Flash has a lot of strengths such as its sleek design, the lever deployment of the tools, spring loaded pliers, and superior design for whistle and ferro rod tool.
 I found the lack of a large flathead screwdriver strange on the Flash as having one would allow you to do light duty prying and turn larger screws.
 The whistle and ferro rod are a very cool design and you can even buy just this tool separate so replacements are available.
 The whistle works well too and it would be a very compact tool to put in a Altoids survival tin.
 The pliers head was fitted together well, but I found that the handles on the end away from the pliers head had a lot of play when in the closed position.
 This was something I didn't like and tightening things did not help.
 When using the knife, you must clamp down on the body to avoid any wobble, which is annoying.
 The sheath is also bulkier than it needs to be.

 The Bibury is a very functional tool and its rougher finishing strangely matches this aesthetic.
 There are more sharp edges on it and the addition of the glass breaker is actually undesirable for me.
 The breaker tip is quite sharp and can scratch you or be pointy in the wrong place when using the tool.
 The big scissors, the diamond file, the hammer are all very useful features.
 Downsides to this tool are the partially serrated blade (not my favourite - but the Leatherman Signal is also partially serrated), and diamond file rubbing against the inside of the tool a bit if you do a one handed open.
-Another flaw with this tool is the whistle.
-This whistle can produce a fairly high sound, but it is difficult to find the right position to blow it, which is detrimental if you really need it for signalling.
-These detractions are not enough to tip the scales in favour of the Roxon in my mind unless you need the whistle.
+This whistle can produce a fairly high sound so it will work for signaling.
+UPDATE: the whistle works, but a plastic insert - the reed needed to be pushed in further on my model for it to sound well.
 Also, on my model of this tool, the pliers head was well fitted and there was no handle play at all (which is actually better than my similar Bibury 19 in 1.

 Once again, these are both good tools.
 They both are good value in their price range and both are of comparable quality when compared against the other multitools I own in the same price ranges.
 Which one you choose is up to your preferences, and I took the easy way out by getting both.